Meromorphic vector fields with single-valued solutions on complex surfaces: Preliminaries

 \subsection{Reduced foliations and vector fields}

+The objects that concern our Main Theorem transform naturally under birational transformations of the ambient manifold.
+We will use these transformations it in order to simplify the local aspects of our study.

-A foliation~$\mathcal{F}$ in a surface is said to be \emph{reduced in Seidenberg's sense} if, in the neighborhood every point~$p$, either (i)~$\mathcal{F}$ is non-singular at~$p$, (ii)~$\mathcal{F}$ is tangent to a holomorphic vector field whose linear part has two non-zero eigenvalues whose ratio is not a positive rational or (iii)~$\mathcal{F}$ is tangent to a vector field having one zero eigenvalue but a non-nilpotent linear part.
+A foliation~$\mathcal{F}$ on a surface is said to be \emph{reduced in Seidenberg's sense} if, in the neighborhood every point~$p$, either $\mathcal{F}$ is nonsingular at~$p$, or $\mathcal{F}$ is tangent to a holomorphic vector field vanishing at~$p$ whose linear part either (i)~has two nonzero eigenvalues whose ratio is not a positive rational, or (ii)~has one zero eigenvalue but is not nilpotent.
 Seidenberg's theorem affirms that every foliation becomes reduced after a locally finite number of blowups.

-A meromorphic vector field~$X$ in a complex surface inducing the foliation~$\mathcal{F}$ is said to be \emph{reduced} if~$\mathcal{F}$ is reduced in Seidenberg's sense and if, at every point~$p$, the curve given by the union of the curve of zeros and poles of~$X$ and the union of separatrices of~$\mathcal{F}$ through~$p$ (if~$p$ is a singularity of~$\mathcal{F}$) or the integral curve of~$\mathcal{F}$ through~$p$ (if~$\mathcal{F}$ is non-singular at~$p$), has normal crossings.
-A meromorphic vector field may be transformed, by a locally finite number of blowups, to a reduced one.
+A meromorphic vector field~$X$ on a complex surface is said to be \emph{reduced} if~$\mathcal{F}$, the foliation it induces, is reduced in Seidenberg's sense and if, at every point~$p$, the curve given by the union of the curve of zeros and poles of~$X$ and the union of the separatrices of~$\mathcal{F}$ through~$p$ (if~$p$ is a singularity of~$\mathcal{F}$) or the integral curve of~$\mathcal{F}$ through~$p$ (if~$\mathcal{F}$ is nonsingular at~$p$), has normal crossings.
+A meromorphic vector field may be transformed, by a locally finite number of blowups, to a reduced one~\cite[section~5]{guillot-rebelo}.